curthayman/curthayman.com/README.md

 # curthayman.com

 My hobbies are iOS gaming, spending time with my family, planting and relaxing with my Wifey.
+This site was built with TypeKit and Javascript.
+New features will be added as I think of new things.